anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 The support of a variety of different workload types, each with different (sometimes conflicting) compute, storage and network characteristics, including accelerations and optimizations, drives the need to aggregate these characteristics as a hardware (host) profile and capabilities.
 A host profile is essentially a “personality” assigned to a compute host (physical server, also known as compute host, host, node or pServer).
 The host profiles and related capabilities consist of the intrinsic compute host capabilities (such as #CPUs (sockets), # of cores/CPU, RAM, local disks and their capacity, etc.), and capabilities enabled in hardware/BIOS, <!--software (VIM, Hypervisor, Operating System),--> specialised hardware (such as accelerators), the underlay networking and storage.

-This chapter defines a simplified host, host profile and related capabilities model associated with each of the different NFVI hardware profile and related capabilities; some of these profile and capability parameters are shown in **Figure 6-1**.
+This chapter defines a simplified host, host profile and related capabilities model associated with each of the different NFVI hardware profile and related capabilities; some of these profiles and capability parameters are shown in **Figure 6-1**.

 <p align="center"><img src="../figures/ch06_ref_nfvi_hw_profiles_v3.png" alt="ref_hw_profiles" title="Reference HW Profiles" width="100%"/></p>
-<p align="center"><b>Figure 6-1:</b> Reference NFVI hardware profiles and host associated capabilities (examples).</p>
+<p align="center"><b>Figure 6-1:</b> NFVI hardware profiles and host associated capabilities.</p>

 <a name="6.1"></a>
 ## 6.1	Hardware Profile and Capabilities Model
-The host profile model and configuration parameters (hereafter for simplicity simply "host profile") will be utilized in the reference architecture to define different hardware profiles.
+The host profile model and configuration parameters (hereafter for simplicity simply "host profile") will be utilized in the **Reference Architecture** to define different hardware profiles.
 The host profiles can be considered to be the set of EPA-related (Enhanced Performance Awareness) configurations on NFVI resources.
-Please note that in this chapter we shall not list all of the EPA-related configuration parameters.
+>Please note that in this chapter we shall not list all of the EPA-related configuration parameters.

-A software profile (see Chapters 4 and 5) defines the characteristics of NFVI SW of which Virtual Machines (VMs or Containers) will be deployed on.
-A many to many relationship exists between software profile and host profiles.
+A software profile (see **Chapter 4** and **Chapter 5**) defines the characteristics of NFVI SW of which Virtual Machines (or Containers) will be deployed on.
+A many to many relationship exists between software profiles and host profiles.
 A given host can only be assigned a single host profile; a host profile can be assigned to multiple hosts.
 Different Cloud Service Providers (CSP) may utilize different naming standards for their host profiles.

 The following naming convention is used in this document:

 `<host profile name>:: <”hp”><numeral host profile sequence #>`

-When a software profile associated with a host profile then a qualified name can be used as specified below.
-For example, for software profile “n” (network intensive) the above host profile name would be “n-hp1”.
+When a software profile is associated with a host profile,  a qualified name can be used as specified below. _**For Example:** for software profile “n” (network intensive) the above host profile name would be “n-hp1”_.

 `<qualified host profile>:: <software profile><”-“><”hp”><numeral host profile sequence #>`